Toni Morrison, Whose Soaring Novels Were Rooted In Black Lives, Dies At 88

 Morrison started her early publishing career as an editor, first in textbooks, then for general circulation books.
 She told an audience at the 92nd Street Y in New York that she wasn't happy with how most black books were being edited back then.
 "I thought the editing was sloppy," she recalled.
 "I thought the productions were mishandled, even the great books, like Roots. ...
 When you read them carefully, you'd see that nobody was paying any attention."

 So she consciously sought out excellent black authors, pulling them into what was — and mostly still is — the alabaster publishing industry.
 She edited Angela Davis, Muhammad Ali and the novelist Gayl Jones during the social upheaval of the late 1960s and early '70s.
-Morrison saw this as her contribution to the Civil Rights movement.
+Morrison saw this as her contribution to the civil rights movement.

 "I made it my business to collect African Americans who were vocal, either politically, or just writing wonderful fiction," she said.